 Steril-Aire, ISO Certified in both 9001:2015 & 14001:2015, has held multiple pioneering patents throughout the history of the company and developed new and better ways to get the power of UVC directly where it needs to be in sufficient dosage to provide true solutions for the eradication of biological problems.
 Steril-Aire has always delivered the greatest UVC output in HVAC system conditions and according to the EPA and US Department of Homeland Security testing, generates a 6x disinfection advantage or more over any other UVC offering in the industry, even now almost 30 years after our high powered Emitters were first developed.

 A constant innovator developing novel ways to employ UVC technologies, Steril-Aire surged to the forefront again in the fight against the dangers of worldwide pandemics.
 In October of 2020, Steril-Aire became a member of the Madison IAQ group of companies and continues to make the world safer, healthier, and more productive.

 Today, Steril-Aire remains the unrivaled leader in the development of high performance UVC solutions for air and surface decontamination.

 Recent Steril-Aire Updates

 BACKGROUND As the most sustainable condominium in New York City, Charlotte of the Upper West Side is a seven floor residence expertly designed to the Passive House Institute standards while integrating a modern elegance.
 Built by Roe Corporation, the condominium would be considered “super-healthy”, operating with interiors that are beneficial for...

+Does UV-light generate ozone?
 Yes, UV light can generate ozone, but only under certain circumstances and wavelengths.
 Ozone generation from UV light typically happens below 240nm by interrupting the bond of oxygen molecules causing two separate oxygen atoms.
-These separate atoms then become attached to other naturally occurring oxygen molecules causing ozone or O3.
-It is...
+These separate atoms then become attached to other naturally occurring oxygen molecules...